tstatler/doctools/guides/node/cli/config/README.md

 To check the current environment variables, use the `--env` parameter.

-You cannot use the following names for environment variables: "appid", "basedir", "name", "version", "dirname", "fullpath", "framework", "config", "serverId", "bodyParser", "customConfig", "HOME", "NODE_PATH", "USER", "TMPDIR", "PATH", "NODE", and "PWD".
+You cannot use the following names for environment variables: "appid", "basedir", "bodyParser", "config", "customConfig", "dirname", "framework", "fullpath", "name", "serverId", "port", "version", "HOME", "NODE", "NODE_PATH", "PATH", "PWD", "PORT", "TMPDIR", and "USER".

 After changing an environment variable, you will be prompted to restart the application.